Handvask/handvask/README.md

 `python_backend/`
 `minizinc/`

-This will trigger the workflows and deploy the application
+This will trigger the workflows and deploy the application.

 15. Fold your hands, and pray to your diety of choice. 🙏